-At YDSL: See Appendix I for a copy of the Deed of Gift format used by YDSL.
-See Appendix J for a sample agreement with an ongoing organization whose archives are deposited at YDSL.
+At YDSL: See Appendix I for a sample Deed of Gift format.
+See Appendix I for a sample agreement with an ongoing organization whose archives are deposited at YDSL.

 • A preliminary inventory of the materials received should be prepared and attached to the Deed of Gift.
 The repository can have its staff prepare this inventory, or it can require that the individuals or offices providing the records prepare it.